- Building Acoustics

 Further to completing the Diploma, Andrew worked at Apex Acoustics where he learned the ‘nuts and bolts’ of being an acoustic consultant, carrying out surveys and testing, and contributing to a broad range of noise assessments and acoustic design projects.

 Andrew joined WYG in 2015 and by 2017 was leading the building acoustics discipline, nurturing a growing team.
 However, the opportunity to join Sharps Redmore was too good to resist, and he joined at the end of 2017.
+Andrew was made an Associate of Sharps Redmore in 2021.

 Project experience comprises numerous universities and schools, hotels and residential, offices, secure and sensitive developments, healthcare, and some specialist research facilities.
 Andrew also has provided acoustic advice for numerous projects looking to achieve sustainability credits.